Welcome to today's edition of the Rush 24-7 podcast.

 Because he was too honest.

-He was too up front.
+He was too upfront.

 He made himself and Iran too big a target.

-It would have not been possible to come to a deal with Iran because Mahmud every day was himself shouting, death to America, death to America, death to Israelis, death to Israelis, run the Jews to the Medarinis, doing it every day.
+With Mahmoud running around, running his mouth off, it would have not been possible to come to a deal with Iran because Mahmoud every day was himself shouting, death to America!

 It would have been impossible.

-The Ayatollah homini moved him somewhere.
+Ayatollah Hamidi moved him somewhere.

 Who knows where Mahmoud is now, but he's not in the presidency.

-They got this Rouani person in there.
+He's like, got this Rwani person in there.

 So now our 80 days or 90 days kick in.